ginareeena/meowmazon/README.md

-Welcome to meowmazon!
+#Welcome to Meowmazon!

-For this project me and my teammates created meowmazon.
-A place to get all of your cat shopping needs!
+For this project me and my teammates were tasked with creating a shopping site.
+We decided to create #Meowmazon: A place to get all of your cat shopping needs!

 https://meowmazon.herokuapp.com/products